SIZE:

 The growth period in the St. Lawrence is between May and November, with a summer pause for reproduction.

-Below 4 °C, Oysters hibernate and cease to nourish themselves.
+Below 4 °C, oysters hibernate and cease to nourish themselves.
 They continue to live, but their growth slows down.

-The Oyster’s shell varies in size and thickness depending on environmental conditions.
+The oyster’s shell varies in size and thickness depending on environmental conditions.
 It is made of calcium carbonate.
 Its hinge, which is the point of junction of its two shells, is the oldest part of the oyster.
 The shell forms around this hinge as the oyster grows.
 The soft meat inside contains all of its organs.
 Its abductor muscle, which connects both shells, allows it to close tightly.

 Will stick to hard surfaces such as rocks or shells.